The goji berry shrub is trending ever since its health benefits and antioxidant properties have been acknowledged.

 Exposure – sun

-Tips on growing and caring for goji berries or wolfberries and how to grow them.
+Tips on growing and caring for goji berries, especially to trigger fruit-bearing.

 Of course, since it needs a lot of sunlight, goji berry production won’t be the same if you’re farther North or farther South.

 Lycium thus requires full sun exposure to produce its goji berries.